-Even the conservative administration of the time upheld the values of the New Deal consensus.
+Even the sole conservative administration of the time upheld the values of the New Deal consensus.
 To encourage capital investment over profit-taking, Eisenhower supported a high marginal income tax on both corporations and the wealthy.
 He forcibly integrated schools, created the interstate highway system, and coined the phrase “military-industrial complex,” which he warned us about in his farewell address.

-But by the late 1960s, with the passage of Social Security, a minimum wage, banking reform, legal integration, and health care for the poor, the New Deal consensus had more or less achieved everything it set out to, and so it collapsed, a victim of its own success.
+But by the late 1960s, with the passage of Social Security, a minimum wage, banking reform, legal integration, and health care for the poor, the New Deal consensus had more or less achieved everything it set out to, and it collapsed, victim of its own success.

-At the same time congress was contemplating what would become the last of the major social reforms, New Wave writers in the US and UK were consciously breaking from the pulp era and asking themselves where science fiction could go next.
+At the same time Congress was contemplating what would become the last of the major social reforms, New Wave writers in the US and UK were consciously breaking from the pulp era and asking themselves where science fiction could go next.